 I often wonder what it must be like to grow up in Holland instead of in Atlanta, Georgia – a Southern city known for sunshine, Coca Cola, and the home of CNN and Delta Airlines.
 To grow up in a small flat kingdom where chocolate sprinkles on bread is a normal breakfast and pancakes a suitable dinner.
 Where a child daily rides his bicycle from his house past playgrounds, ice cream shops, not to mention unlimited cows, sheep, and horses…

-Don’t get me wrong, I had a great childhood, but living in another country highlights differences plus the Netherlands is known for having the happiest children in the world.
-Dutch children are remarkably happy in this quirky little country – scoring themselves as the happiest children in rich industrialized nations in numerous child well being studies.
-American children however score among the lowest in most dimensions measured – stemming primarily from inequality and exceptionally high child poverty rate (with nearly a quarter of children in the U.S. growing up under the federal poverty limit).
+Don’t get me wrong, I had a great childhood, but living in another country highlights differences- plus the Netherlands is known for having the happiest children in the world.
+Dutch children are remarkably happy in this quirky little country – scoring themselves as the happiest children in rich industrialised nations in numerous child well-being studies.
+American children, however, score among the lowest in most dimensions measured – stemming primarily from inequality and exceptionally high child poverty rate (with nearly a quarter of children in the U.S. growing up under the federal poverty limit).